 And take extra snacks for the trail.
 Calories play an essential role in regulating body temperature and affect our behavior during hiking.

-If you go on the trail in the summer months, start hiking early in the morning.
+Start hiking early in the morning if you go on the trail in the summer months.
 You will avoid heat.
 During noon take more extended breaks in the shade, relax and enjoy the views, but avoid exhausting hiking at noon.

 Always take extra clothing.
 Even in summer, you can cool down the body.
 Be prepared for the weather changes.